sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Openness increases trust in public services.
 It helps to solve complex technology problems by getting others to contribute unexpected solutions.

-Being free to inspect and improve, open standards and OSS offers more options to increase the level of assurances that adequate security controls are applied.
+Being free to inspect and improve, open standards and OSS offers more options to increase the level of assurance that adequate security controls are applied.
 It allows for independent audits and code inspections, so the time and effort spent can be balanced according to need.
 This improves security, not just for us, but also for everyone.